The-Kumarajiva-Project/intertext-file-merger-script/README.md

 # intertext-file-repo

-U need to drop intertext files that u want to merge in input dir.
+Place the intertext files you want to merge in the "files_to_merge" folder within the repository.

-after pushing the files to github
+Push the files to GitHub.

-merge files will be in output directory.
+Once the files are pushed, the merged file(s) will be located in the "merge_files" folder within the repository.